 The original software of this computer was published on Virtual AGC in 2003 and was distributed via Github in July 2016, so anyone can inspect it.
 Understanding it in detail obviously requires considerable IT skills; anyone who doesn’t have this kind of knowledge can ask a trusted expert to check that the software is real and works.

-Figure 7.3-2.
-Margaret Hamilton with the printout of the Apollo AGC software.
+Figure 7.3-3.
+Margaret Hamilton with a printout of the Apollo AGC software.
 Credit: NASA.

 Together with her team, Hamilton defined the design and testing criteria for the software that ran the onboard computer of the Lunar Module and developed the concepts of asynchronous flight software and priority scheduling which saved the Apollo computers from crashing during overloads such as the ones that occurred during the Apollo 11 descent to the Moon.